awei01/katsu-site-source/posts/2014-02-21-snow-rain-puddles-lifehack-to-keep-your-shoes-happy.md

 ---
 path: /2014/02/snow-rain-puddles-lifehack-to-keep-your-shoes-happy/
-title: Snow, Rain, Puddles - LifeHack to Keep Your Shoes Happy
+title: 'Snow, Rain, Puddles - LifeHack to Keep Your Shoes Happy'
+date: '2014-02-21'
 author: michelle
 categories:
   - style-tips
 tags:
   - life hacks
   - mens fashion
   - mens fashion advice
   - menswear
   - menswear tips
   - rain wear
-featuredImage: 1087
+featuredImage: /uploads/2014/10/rubber-shoe-cover-source-iloveurtop.jpg
 ---
 It's a relief to have a day or two without a wintry mix (rain and snow), the temperatures are warming up and it feels like Spring compared to last week.
 Mother Nature will not stop toying with us and keeps us on our toes.
 Whether we are slipping on ice or leaping over puddles, our shoes have taken a serious beating this Winter and it isn't over yet.